lizbrain/corn-maze/README.md

 win wind winded
 wine wind wound

-# Common First Names which Do
+# Names which Do
+Common first names which are homophones of verbs.
 Bob
 Rob
 Sue
 Stew
-Marry
+Mary
 Ty
 Matt
 Barb